buckeye-cn/Weekly_Events/180210-ACM-and-Computer-Science.md

   * Conferences, specialized journals, magazines, and newsletters
   * ACM ICPC and other events

-## Computer Science
-  * Computer Science vs. Programming
-  * What does Computer Science mean to you?
-  * How to succeed in Computer Science
-      * Why Computer Science is hard (at the first)?
-      * Abstraction
-      * Just keep coding

 ## ACM ICPC - ACM International Collegiate Programming Contest
   * An annual multi-tiered competitive programming competition among the universities of world.
       * Different autonomous region